Code-Institute-Submissions/ci_milestone_project_1_Amy_Buckley_Fitness/README.md

 The contact section has the 'required' tags for the name, email and message section so these can't be left blank.
 The email section also needs to recognize a valid email address before you can submit.

+The site performs as its meant to across Chrome, Safari, Firefox and Edge browsers.

 The navbar connects all pages smoothly and was tested accross full device range.

 The social media links connects to all relevant pages and was tested accross full device range.

+### Bugs

+No bugs as of current build.

+Social media links were not working and a typo was discovered.

+Bootstrap not loading probably so moved to bottom of HTML as best practice.

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named `index.html`.